-Spain’s National Day, La Fiesta Nacional de España, is October 12.
-It commemorates the day in 1492 when the first Columbus expedition discovered the Americas for Spain.
-The discovery led to the Spanish Empire which lasted until 1898.
+Spain’s national day, La Fiesta Nacional de España, is October 12.
+It commemorates the day in 1492 when the first Columbus expedition claimed the Americas for Spain.

 La Fiesta Nacional de España

-This is a national holiday in Spain.
-Madrid usually celebrates with a military parade led by the king and prime minister of Spain.
+This day is a national holiday in Spain.
+Madrid usually celebrates with a military parade led by the king and prime minister.

-The celebration began in 1935.
+The celebration started in 1935.
 It was then called “La Día de la Hispanidad,” a reference to Spain’s relations with its former colonies.
-In that way, it is similar to Commonwealth Day in the UK and former English colonies.

 The Colonial Era is behind us, but it is striking how even today, people around the world take great pride in their Hispanic heritage.
 We still send our children to learn flamenco as a living expression of our roots.